Casualties of the September 11 attacks: World Trade Center Hotel

 World Trade Center 3 was also known as the World Trade Center Hotel, the Vista Hotel, and the Marriott Hotel.
 During evacuations of the two larger towers, this 22-story hotel was used as an evacuation runway for about 1,000 people who were evacuated from the area.
 The guests and others who were evacuated through the hotel were guided by hotel staff through the hotel's bar and outside onto Liberty Street.
 A policeman was stationed holding the door between the Marriott and Liberty Street, and would periodically hold up the line due to concerns about falling debris or bodies.
 A paramedic helping in the evacuation process remembered the air being so hot and thick that he had trouble breathing and difficulty seeing, but could hear the PASS device alarms of firefighters that had collapsed and needed assistance.

 A majority of the registered 940 guests at the hotel began to evacuate after alarms were raised due to a piece of one of the plane's landing gear landing on the top floor of the pool.
 Some did not immediately do so, with at least one guest recounting that he woke up to the first plane hitting the North Tower and went back to bed only to be awoken by the impact of the plane hitting the South Tower.
 He then watched the news and took a shower, got dressed, and gathered his belongings before evacuating after watching the South Tower collapse.
-The delay was in part to many guests being unable to see the damage done to the North Tower from any vantage point on the grounds of the Marriott.
+The delay was due in part to many guests being unable to see the damage done to the North Tower from any vantage point on the grounds of the Marriott.